rh072005/octopus-styles/README.md

 This repository aims to kill two birds with one stone; it gives me an opportunity to build an Octopus Deploy extension whilst also providing a couple of minor UI tweaks that aim to improve the Octopus experience.

+## Versioning

-**Note**: You must be running version 3.5 or higher of Octopus to make use of extensions
+**Note**: You must be running version 3.5.0 or higher of Octopus to make use of extensions

+The version of [Octopus.Server.Extensibility](https://www.nuget.org/packages/Octopus.Server.Extensibility/) referenced by Octopus Stlyes must match the version that is shipped with the version of the Octopus Server you are installing it in to.

+Versions 3.5.0 to 3.7.2 (inclusive) ship with version 1.x.x and require version 1.x.x of Octopus Styles.

+Versions 3.7.3 and upwards ship with version 2.x.x and require version 2.x.x of Octopus Styles (not yet released)

+If the versions mismatch the Octopus Server Windows Service will fail to start.

 ## CSS changes
 ### Improve dashboard font